seznam/slo-exporter/docs/modules/dynamic_classifier.md

 The motivation behind this is that application itself can have the classification defined in it's code.
-Then it just passes it along with the event (HTTP request in headers for example) and there is no need to has the classification held centrally somewhere.
+Then it just passes it along with the event (HTTP request in headers for example) and there is no need to have the classification held centrally somewhere.

 There is one issue, for example when generating SLO events from proxy log which proxies traffic to web server sending those classification along.
 If the application stops working, it won't send the